ConstructionPlacements

 Building a portfolio involves distributing your investment amongst asset classes like equity, debt, and cash.
 It is known as asset allocation.
 However, equity is the best tax-efficient and inflation-countering vehicle.
 However, putting all your money into inequity isn’t a prudent move.

-Once you have constructed a portfolio, you need to rebalance it periodically to keep the portfolio risk within expected limits.
+Once you have constructed a portfolio, you must rebalance it periodically to keep the portfolio risk within expected limits.
 This is relevant from the standpoint of market fluctuations.
 At the very outset, you may decide the time intervals after which you will be rebalancing.
 You can do it once every six months or a year.

 John Academy